Editors’ Note: This article has been updated from the original piece was that published April 26, 2023.

 We see some familiar names at the top and bottom of this list.
 Brentford take over 31.4 seconds on average to restart play after a delay.
 Newcastle are high on the list at 29.5 seconds.

-Manchester City (25.8s) and Liverpool (23.6s) are among the quickest two teams in the league at restarting play once it stops.
-This makes a lot of sense.
-If you’re the best team on paper, you want to maximise the amount of time you spend actually playing the sport you’re best at.
+Manchester City (25.8s) and Liverpool (23.6s) are among the quickest teams in the league at restarting play once it stops.
+This makes a lot of sense; if you’re the best team on paper, you want to maximise the amount of time you spend actually playing the sport you’re best at.
 Leicester (25.7s) might want to slow down a bit.

 And it turns out that teams have certain tendencies when it comes to the dark arts.